 Netflix’s ‘Do Revenge’ follows the story of two girls, Drea and Eleanor, who come up with a great way to exact revenge on the people who ruined their lives.
 They make a pact to help each other in ruining the lives of their enemies.
 While Drea goes after the girl who made Eleanor’s life hell, Eleanor infiltrates Drea’s previous friend group to get dirt on her ex-boyfriend.
 In the beginning, things seem much simpler as the girls form a strong bond.
 Soon, however, things become much more complicated and both Drea and Eleanor start to reconsider their position as the good guys in this story.
 Directed by Jennifer Kaytin Robinson, ‘Do Revenge’ offers a fun ride full of many twists and turns that keep the audience on edge.
-If you are wondering whether any of the events in the film are rooted in reality or have been adapted from a book, then here’s what you should know.
+If you are wondering whether any of the events in the film are rooted in true events or have been adapted from a book, then here’s what you should know.

 No, ‘Do Revenge’ is neither based on a true story nor on a novel.
 It is based on an original screenplay written by Jennifer Kaytin Robinson, who is known for directing another Netflix film, ‘Someone Great’.
 After doing a film about modern relationships, Robinson wanted her next film to be a reimagining of another genre.
 She thought about doing a high school movie but didn’t want it to be just another run-of-the-mill story.
 She discussed it at length with producer, Peter Cron, and they decided to “take the fun, thrillery stakes of a Hitchcock movie and put it in high school.”